tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

 Local payment methods are payment methods that are only available for certain merchants and customers countries and currencies.

-Odoo supports the following local payment methods:
+CoquiAPPs supports the following local payment methods:

 - Bancontact
 - EPS